 Bigsby2 spoke, "Nice to meet you officer.
 Technically, I am Bigsby2, a copy of the real Bigsby.
 Are you a member of the Seattle Police force or the FBI?"

 Brad laughed a little apprehensively and looked at the other men.
-"Um, well, I'm a sergeant in the Seattle Police force."
+"Um, well, I'm a sergeant in the Seattle Police force.
+Would you like to see my badge?"